The cosmic QCD transition for large lepton flavour asymmetries: Impact of perturbative QCD corrections in the high-temperature regime

 \section{Impact of perturbative QCD corrections in the high-temperature regime}

-As described in the main text of sec. \ref{sec:Method}, in this work we improved our method in the high-temperature regime upon our previous work \cite{Wygas:2018otj}: While we described quarks and gluons as an ideal gas in \cite{Wygas:2018otj}, we here take into account corrections from perturbative QCD \cite{Laine:2015kra}.
-In this appendix, we show how the inclusion of those corrections impacts the cosmic trajectory.
-Figure \ref{fig:AppendixA} shows that including perturbative corrections (solid lines) leads to a significant shift of the cosmic trajectories compared to the ideal quark gas (dashed lines) applied in \cite{Wygas:2018otj}.
+As described in the main text of sec. \ref{sec:Method}, in this work we improved our method in the high-temperature regime upon our previous work \cite{Wygas:2018otj}: While we described quarks and gluons at high temperatures as an ideal gas in \cite{Wygas:2018otj}, we here take into account corrections from perturbative QCD \cite{Laine:2015kra}.
+In this appendix, we show how the inclusion of these corrections impacts the cosmic trajectory.
+Figure \ref{fig:AppendixA} shows that the perturbative corrections (solid lines) significantly shift the cosmic trajectories compared to the ideal quark gas (dashed lines) applied in \cite{Wygas:2018otj}.